 River Walk To Alcester

-Alcester is an old market town of Roman origin at the junction of the River Alne and the River Arrow in Warwickshire. https://www.alltrails.com/trail/england/warwickshire/arrow-mill-alcester-and-the-river-arrow-walk
+Alcester is an old market town with Roman origins.
+It is located at the junction of the River Alne and the River Arrow in Warwickshire. https://www.alltrails.com/trail/england/warwickshire/arrow-mill-alcester-and-the-river-arrow-walk

 Woodland Walk